-We greatly value and will make time for coordination efforts or answering questions related to our hosting and maintenance of your finished site.
+We greatly value and will make time for coordination efforts or answering questions related to our hosting and maintenance of your finished website.
 To that end, we strongly encourage frequent communication with us throughout the development lifecycle.
+Emailing us is our preferred method for contact.

 Scope for projects